 [Notwithstanding the priorities set forth in Section 14.3 (Distributions of Distributable Proceeds) and, except as provided in Section 14.5 (Tax Distributions), the General Partner shall deposit [30]% of all amounts that would otherwise be distributed to the General Partner with respect to each Partner pursuant to Sections 14.3.3 and 14.3.4 above into a separate account of the Fund held with the Fund’s third-party commercial bank for the account of the applicable Partner (the “Escrow Account”), until such time as such applicable Partner has received aggregate distributions in an amount equal to its Commitment and any Preferred Return calculated on the aggregate Capital Contributions made by such Partner, whereupon the amounts held in the Escrow Account shall be released to the General Partner.
 The General Partner shall be entitled to any Temporary Investment Income arising from the amounts that are held in the Escrow Account.
 The balance of amounts retained in the Escrow Account shall, in any event, immediately prior to completion of the final liquidation of the Fund be released to the General Partner after the deduction of the amount (if any) the General Partner would otherwise be liable to return to the Fund pursuant to Section 14.7.1, which amount shall be distributed to the relevant Partner in accordance with the provisions thereof.]

-The General Partner shall ensure that each partner of the General Partner (which, for purposes of this Section 14.7.3, shall include each indirect owner of any such partner) who is entitled to receive any portion of Carried Interest shall have entered into an undertaking in favor of the Fund and for the benefit of the Limited Partners pursuant to which, in the event the General Partner is obligated to make a contribution to the Fund pursuant to Section 14.7.1, such partner of the General Partner shall be obligated[, on a joint and several basis,] to pay directly to the Fund its pro rata share of such contribution amount (based on amounts received as Carried Interest) to the extent the General Partner has insufficient funds or has otherwise failed to meet its obligation under Section 14.7.1.
+The General Partner shall ensure that each partner of the General Partner (which, for purposes of this Section 14.7.4, shall include each indirect owner of any such partner) who is entitled to receive any portion of Carried Interest shall have entered into an undertaking in favor of the Fund and for the benefit of the Limited Partners pursuant to which, in the event the General Partner is obligated to make a contribution to the Fund pursuant to Section 14.7.1 or Section 14.7.2, such partner of the General Partner shall be obligated[, on a joint and several basis,] to pay directly to the Fund its pro rata share of such contribution amount (based on amounts received as Carried Interest) to the extent the General Partner has insufficient funds or has otherwise failed to meet its obligations under Section 14.7.1 or Section 14.7.2.
 The Fund and the Limited Partners shall be direct and third-party beneficiaries, respectively, of and entitled to enforce such undertaking.
-Any contributions made to the Fund pursuant to this Section 14.7.3 shall be distributed to the Limited Partners pursuant to Section 14.7.1.
+Any contributions made to the Fund pursuant to this Section 14.7.4 shall be distributed to the Limited Partners pursuant to Section 14.7.1 or Section 14.7.2, as applicable.

 The obligations of the General Partner and the Fund pursuant to this Section 14.7 (Clawback) shall survive (i) the removal and replacement of the General Partner and the Fund Manager pursuant to Article 10 (Removal of the General Partner; Termination of the Fund), and (ii) the dissolution and liquidation of the Fund, and shall at all times apply to any former General Partner with respect to the distributions to which it is entitled.
 For the avoidance of doubt, for the purposes of this Section 14.7 (Clawback) reference to the “General Partner” shall be interpreted to include any former General Partner.